Happy 81st birthday, John Hume! The driving force behind the Northern Ireland peace process celebrates on January 18.

 In this article from 2015, IrishCentral founder Niall O'Dowd remembers Hume's incredible legacy and his work for Northern Ireland.

 If there is one man we should give thanks for it is Nobel Peace Prize winner and former SDLP leader John Hume.

 His great accomplishments in Northern Ireland behind him, Hume has been ill since an operation in Europe some years back went wrong and left him with diminished mental faculties.

-This week, tragically, his devoted wife Pat revealed what had become obvious: her husband is suffering from dementia with severe memory problems.
+Back in 2015, tragically, his devoted wife Pat revealed what had become obvious: her husband is suffering from dementia with severe memory problems.

-I was one of the honorees at a Donegal diaspora gathering along with Tip O'Neill's family, and it was obvious right away who the star of the evening was despite his illness.
+I was one of the honorees at a Donegal diaspora gathering along with Tip O'Neill's family, and it was obvious right away who the star of the evening was, despite his illness.

 Now Pat and her loving family have taken the next important step, telling the world about John’s illness somewhat like Nancy Reagan did so unselfishly about her husband Ronald in order to make the world more aware.

 What I witnessed that night in Donegal, however, was that the locals were only too aware, yet their love for the man continued to shine through.

 I heard stories that Hume still went to many of his old haunts in Derry and was always welcomed as an old friend, taken care of and brought home at the end of the evening.